 The Pavilion, Wrest Park

-Thomas Archer's pavilion, built between 1709 and 1711, and its magnificent trompe l'œil paintings by Louis Hauduroy are at risk.
-This year work will begin to weatherproof the dome and conserve the paintings of this exceptional building, which is a key feature of the beautiful Wrest Park landscape.
+Thomas Archer's pavilion, built between 1709 and 1711, and its magnificent trompe l'œil paintings by Mark Anthony Hauduroy are at risk.
+This year the work will begin to weatherproof the dome and conserve the paintings of this exceptional building, which is a key feature of the beautiful Wrest Park landscape.

 Thomas Archer's baroque pavilion is one of the charity's current major conservation projects.
 A £400,000 investment will restore it to its early 18th-century glory, fit for fashionable suppers and hunting parties.